-The other passions, in no particular order, are music (particularly rock music), baseball (particularly the New York Yankees), and food (nothing in particular; I'll cook and eat just about anything).
+The other passions, in no particular order, are music (particularly rock music), baseball (particularly the New York Yankees), online poker tournaments and food (nothing in particular; I'll cook and eat just about anything).
 All of these show up in various ways in my books (best food book: The Journey Home; best music book: Flash and Dazzle, best baseball book: When You Went Away).

 I live in Southern Connecticut, where I celebrate the sophistication and diversity and grumble about the winters.
 My current book project is a collaboration with the extraordinary motivational speaker Trent Shelton.